-What we have here is a remarkable document from 1913 in an era before full on chemical control where many distilleries are vacillating between budding yeasts and our hero Schizosaccharomyces Pombe.
+What we have here is a remarkable document from 1913 in an era before full on chemical control where many distilleries are vacillating between budding yeasts and our fission yeast hero, Schizosaccharomyces Pombe.
 Budding yeasts, at this time, appear to be a problem as they work too fast and too hot.

 It is hard to completely get a grip on what is going on.
 If none of these estates are making molasses, where are they getting their skimmings?
 Do they get it when they juice a portion of their own cane and temper?